What Makes Dream Raven Editing Special?

-As an editor who specializes in editing services for independent authors, I consider myself to be an advisor, not a dictator of what your book should be.
+As an editor who specializes in editing services for independent authors, I am an advisor, not a dictator of what your book should be.
 I am here to listen to and address your concerns.
 I will point out potential pitfalls and suggest routes around them, but it is your book and always your decision whether or not to implement suggested changes.

 Preserving Voice and Style

 My goal as an editor is to help your manuscript look its best while preserving your voice and style.
-Even in the case of heavy edits that require a great deal of rewriting, my focus is not only on correcting grammar and clarifying the text but on doing so in a way that is true to your voice.
+My focus is not only on correcting grammar and clarifying the text but on doing so in a way that is true to your voice.

-If you feel strongly about your book’s structure, I am happy to look only at grammar and phrasing even if your plot or content flow is especially unconventional.
-If you want an in-depth critique of potential content issues but want your quirky sentence structure left intact, I’m happy to edit accordingly.
+If you feel strongly about your book’s unconventional structure, I can focus only on grammar and phrasing.
+If you want help with the content while keeping your quirky word choices, I’m always happy to edit accordingly.

 Upfront Pricing and Flexible Payment Options